A great sightseeing place for a rainy day

 The “Honhagi” is still used today in traditional events, such as the dragon boat race.

 I had my photo taken in a sabani!♪

 Lastly, I watched the “Okinawa’s Beautiful Stars” projection in the planetarium.

 The “Okinawa’s Beautiful Stars” projection changes every three months, along with the seasons of spring, summer, autumn, and winter.
 When I went, I watched “The Beautiful Stars of Summer.”

 It is even more enjoyable to head outside to observe the real stars after viewing a projection in the planetarium.♪

 Depending on the program, there are also services that allow foreign visitors to enjoy the shows.

 After walking around the large park with the children, it is nice to take a moment to rest and breathe.

-Why not come and visit the Oceanic Culture Museum after visiting the Churaumi aquarium or even make it a lone adventure on a rainy day?
+Why not come and visit the Oceanic Culture Museum after visiting the Churaumi aquarium or even make it a solo adventure on a rainy day?